 - 800.4b If an object would change to the control of a player who has left the game, it doesn't.
 If a token would be created under the control of a player who has left the game, no token is created.
 If an object would be put onto the battlefield or onto the stack under the control of a player who has left the game, that object remains in its current zone.
-If a player would be controlled by a player who has left the game, they aren't. - 800.4c If an effect that gives a player still in the game control of an object ends, there is no other effect giving control of that object to another player in the game, and the object entered the battlefield under the control of a player who has left the game, the object is exiled.
+If a player would be controlled by a player who has left the game, they aren't. - 800.4c If an effect that gives a player still in the game control of an object ends, there is no other effect giving control of that object to another player in the game, and the player who controlled that object by default has left the game, the object is exiled.
 This is not a state-based action.
 It happens as soon as the control-changing effect ends.